mattdarden/CS1980/README.md

 * **old** folder - contains old skeleton code that we used before we received the official data
 * **testdata** folder - contains fake data used for unit testing purposes
 * **hypothesis_one.py** - code that implements a solution to our first hypothesis for the project
 * **hypothesis_two.py** - code that implements a solution to our second hypothesis for the project
 * **hypothesis_three.py** - code that implements a solution to our third hypothesis for the project
 * **test_hypothesis_one.py** - unit tests for hypothesis_one implementation
 * **test_hypothesis_two.py** - unit tests for hypothesis_two implementation
 * **run_all.sh** - shell script that creates the database and runs all the hypotheses
 * **run_tests.sh** - shell script that creates the test databases and runs all the unit tests for hypothesis 1 and
 * **corrstats.py** - Functions for calculating the statistical significant differences between two dependent or independent correlation coefficients.
 Author: Philipp Singer (www.philippsinger.info)
+* **class_correlations.py** - code that will run the properly formatted tests listed in the classes.txt